A Note on Quiver Yangians and $\mathcal{R}$-Matrices: Outlook

 In the constructions of $\mathcal{R}$-matrices for various representations to reproduce the quiver Yangian relations, the screening operator is always a useful tool.
 For instance, a free field realization for the (truncations of) $\mathcal{W}$ algebra was constructed in \cite{Litvinov:2016mgi} as the kernel of some screening fields acting on the tensor product of current algebras.
 This was shown to be equivalent to the free field realization from Miura operators in \cite{Prochazka:2018tlo}.
 It would be interesting to investigate this in the context of matrix extended $\mathcal{W}$ algebras.

 When starting from certain algebra/theory to construct the $\mathcal{R}$-matrix and reproduce the quiver Yangian relations, one often benefits from the underlying Kac-Moody (super)algebra.
 Therefore, it would be helpful to see if there is any similar approach for any CY$_3$/quivers that extends the cases of generalized conifolds.
-Moreover, the study of $\mathcal{R}$-matrices for quiver Yangians might lead to further applications to the Bethe/gauge correspondence \cite{Nekrasov:2009uh,Nekrasov:2009ui,Nekrasov:2009rc}.
+Moreover, the study of $\mathcal{R}$-matrices for quiver Yangians might lead to further applications to the Bethe/gauge correspondence \cite{Nekrasov:2009uh,Nekrasov:2009ui,Nekrasov:2009rc}\footnote{Note added in version 3: It was later found in \cite{Galakhov:2022uyu} that a consistent construction of $\mathcal{R}$-matrices is restricted to symmetric quivers (for unshifted quiver Yangians) and hence rules out those associated to CY$_3$ with compact divisors.
+Therefore, any further generalization would require a more delicate treatment.}.

 Apart from the above perspectives, it would be crucial to have a more unified picture for quiver Yangians and $\mathcal{W}_{M|N\times\infty}$.
 In particular, it is believed that both the quiver Yangians and the $\mathcal{W}_{M|N\times\infty}$ algebras should play the role as the double of the corresponding CoHAs \cite{Li:2020rij,Rapcak:2019wzw}.
 It is possible that we can find a map between the two types of algebras using the method similar to the one in \cite{ueda2022affine} which connects Ueda's affine super Yangians and rectangular $\mathcal{W}$ algebras.
 With appropriate presentations of the algebras, it could also help us understand the structures of the algebras better.